 Make use of words like ‘great’ and ‘love’ so you can find more positive mentions.
 It’s always good to reach out to your fans using a small token of appreciation.

 Look for more unique forms of shareable content to link with your own blog.
-This can be done by using some specific terms like ‘infographic’ in your topic searches.
+This can be done by using specific terms like ‘infographic’ in your topic searches.

 #4 ENGAGE, ENGAGE, ENGAGE

 Using social media only to share content is equivalent to talking to your own self.
 As mentioned above, your brand will be unknown, or at least not widely known at the early stages.
-Hence, it is essential to let people know about your existence in the market, by interacting and engaging with them on the social media.
-It isn’t rocket science – you can start off with just retweeting and commenting on Instagram and Facebook posts.
+Hence, it is essential to let people know about your existence in the market, by interacting and engaging with them on social media.
+It isn’t rocket science – you can start off by just retweeting and commenting on Instagram and Facebook posts.

 Quite commonly, companies are not comfortable with replying to a post from the company account.
 However, this is nothing to worry about as it’s totally acceptable and normal for companies to reply to customers or to each other on social media platforms.
 Burger King’s Twitter account was hacked in 2013 and many people blamed McDonald’s for the act.
 Considering the situation, McDonald’s was quick to contact Burger King for informing them that they didn’t have any part in the act.

-What we see from this example is that you shouldn’t be afraid of communicating with other companies on social media, regardless of what your and their position is in the market.
+What we see from this example is that you shouldn’t be afraid of communicating with other companies on social media, regardless of what your position is in the market.
 This lets people and companies know and feel your presence.